 2105 Patient Services Finance Technician

-Under general supervision, the Patient Services Finance Technician is responsible for providing technical support and acting as liaison between patients, staff, payors, and outside vendors to ensure the complete and accurate charging for patient services.
-The essential job functions include:
+Under general supervision, provides technical support and acts as liaison between patients, staff, payors and outside vendors to ensure the complete and accurate charging for patient services in the Department of Public Health.

-- Provides technical and clerical support, including support with clinical and financial issues for services;
+- Provides technical and clerical support, including support with clinical and financial issues for services and documents, enters, and verifies information in database.

-The Patient Services Finance Technician performs related duties as assigned/required.
+The 2105 Patient Services Finance Technician also performs other related duties as required.

-Education: Possession of a recognized one (1) year Medical Assistant Certificate, OR two (2) year Medical Assistant Degree OR a certificate in medical office management; OR
+2. Two (2) year Medical Assistant Degree or a certificate in medical office management; OR

 Applicants must meet the minimum qualification requirement by the final filing date unless otherwise noted.

-If education verification is required, information on how to verify education requirements, including verifying foreign education credits or degree equivalency, can be found at: http//sfdhr.org/how-verify-education-requirements
+If education verification is required, information on how to verify education requirements, including verifying foreign education credits or degree equivalency, can be found at

 Note: Falsifying one's education, training, or work experience or attempted deception on the application may result in disqualification for this and future job opportunities with the City and County of San Francisco.